360th Civil Affairs Brigade

 The 360th Civil Affairs Brigade (Airborne) is a civil affairs brigade of the United States Army stationed at Fort Jackson, South Carolina.
 It is a unit of the United States Army Reserve and falls under the 352nd Civil Affairs Command.
-The 360th is the only airborne brigade within the US Army Civil Affairs and Psychological Operations Command with four subordinate airborne battalions.
+The 360th CA BDE(A) is one of only two brigade-size airborne formations within the United States Army Civil Affairs and Psychological Operations Command (USACAPOC) with four subordinate civil affairs airborne qualified battalions; the second being the 7th Psychological Operations Group (Airborne).